 Thanksgiving is a day of gratitude for the blessing of food, family, warmth and abundance.

 It is also observed by people of almost every religious and political belief.
 The following day (“Black Friday”), has traditionally been the start of the Christmas shopping season, but in recent years, retailers have been trying to cash in early, and opening their stores on Thanksgiving Day, forcing workers to be away from their families.
 Many stores, however, are saying no to greed, and staying closed on Thanksgiving.
-We urge you to support these stores to keep Thanksgiving a day for family.

 We also encourage you to give some thought to safety at the start of the holiday season.
 Unfortunately, Thanksgiving is also the time of year when U.S. injury rates begin to rise, a trend that continues until after New Year’s Day.